Sharad-Jaiswal/ProgrammingAssignment2/README.md

 **Guideline to use the code**

-> Store the R code "cachematrix.R" in your directory and run the code.
-A Sample case and output has been shown below -
+> Store the R code "cachematrix.R" in your directory and run the code. for testing you can use follwoing -
 1. run following for a sample run-
  * sample <- makeCacheMatrix( matrix(c(10,20,50,70,90,110,200,100,300), nrow = 3, ncol = 3) )
  * cacheSolve(sample)